‘Asbestos’ no more: Canadian town opts for less carcinogenic name

 The next year, “The Daily Show” visited.

 “Does ‘asbestos’ mean something different in French than it does in English?” correspondent Aasif Mandvi asked.
-“Because in English, it means ‘slow, hacking death.’”
+“Because in English, it means ‘slow, hacking death.’ ”

 But changing the name has been a touchy issue.
 Reviled or not, asbestos was key to the community’s identity.

-“As demand for the mineral grew, so did local pride in land and labor: Jeffrey Mine workers believed they were making the world a safer place,” Jessica van Horssen wrote in her 2016 book “A Town Called Asbestos.”
+“As demand for the mineral grew, so did local pride in land and labor: Jeffrey Mine workers believed they were making the world a safer place,” Jessica van Horssen wrote in her 2016 book, “A Town Called Asbestos.”

 “The West’s gradual rejection of asbestos because of its negative effects on human health created great confusion for the community,” she wrote.
 “The impact the terminal decline of the asbestos industry had on the local identity was considerable, and still is.”

-The Jeffrey Mine employed thousands of townspeople and enriched Johns Manville, the American company that bought it in 1918.
-But as evidence emerged that asbestos causes cancer and other maladies, the town’s boomtimes turned to busts.
+The Jeffrey Mine employed thousands of townspeople and enriched Johns-Manville, the American company that bought it in 1918.
+But as evidence emerged that asbestos causes cancer and other maladies, the town’s boom times turned to busts.

-In 1949, thousands of workers walked off the job for a strike that was often violent and would last for several months.
+In 1949, thousands of workers walked off the job for a strike that was often violent and lasted several months.
 Workers wanted a 15-cent raise to $1.00 per hour, more time off and better dust control to prevent asbestosis, a hardening of the lungs.

 The strikers drew support from key members of Quebec’s powerful Catholic Church and future prime minister Pierre Elliott Trudeau.
 Some historians say the action helped lay the groundwork for the Quiet Revolution, a period of profound political and social change in the province that saw the rise of secularism and separatism.

-Johns Manville declared bankruptcy in 1983.
+Johns-Manville declared bankruptcy in 1982.
 Asbestos is now banned by nearly 60 countries.

 The people of this remote Canadian island village are taking government money to clear out.
 One couple is staying.

 Local officials first proposed a name change in 2006, but the idea received little support and was abandoned.
 The latest effort was no less contentious.
-A list of proposed names unveiled this year was resoundingly rebuffed the options.
-One was a local species of turtle.
+A list of proposed names unveiled this year was resoundingly rebuffed.
+One of the options was a local species of turtle.

 Val-des-Sources was chosen among a field that also included Phénix, after the mythical bird reborn from its ashes, L’Azur-des-Cantons, a nod to the azure color of a local lake, and Jeffrey-sur-le-Lac, for the farmer who founded the mine in the 1870s.

-The name, the town says, “is the fusion of our landscape and our roots.”
+The new name, the town says, “is the fusion of our landscape and our roots.”

 It emerged after five days and three rounds of ranked balloting with 51.5 percent of the vote.
 Residents are to be known as Valsourciens and Valsourciennes.